trilitech/tezos-developer-docs/docs/architecture.md

 Anyone can run a node and select which clients to run and which requests to accept from clients.
 Some typical use cases for nodes are:

-- A node running with no daemons, which maintains a copy of the blockchain data and enhances the distribution of the network without actively baking blocks.
+- A node running by itself, which maintains a copy of the blockchain data and enhances the distribution of the network without actively baking blocks.
 Optionally, this node can open its RPC interface to serve different kinds of requests.
 - A node along with a baker, an accuser, and a signer can be used to bake new blocks, activity which ensures that the blockchain progresses and yields rewards in tokens.